koo5/notes/README.md

 this is due to some suspicious moves of mozilla ... https://bugzilla.mozilla.org/show_bug.cgi?id=1309288

-the extension is also available here, but possibly outdated?: https://addons.mozilla.org/en-US/firefox/addon/promnesia/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search
+the extension is also available here: https://addons.mozilla.org/en-US/firefox/addon/promnesia/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search

 mkdir ./data, then you save config.example.py as config.py in ./data, edit the compose file to enable persistent volumes, make sure you have: